pymupdf/PyMuPDF-Utilities/font-replacement/readme.md

 ``fontTools`` cannot create subsets for CFF type fonts (as far as we know).

-To support embeddable versions of the old Base-14 fonts, MuPDF chooses CFF fonts: the "Nimbus" font families by URW++ - developped by URW Type Foundry GmbH).
+To support embeddable versions of the old Base-14 fonts, MuPDF chooses CFF fonts: the "Nimbus" font families by URW++ (developped by URW Type Foundry GmbH).
 So if you choose one of these Base-14 replacement fonts, the resulting PDF may easily be larger than the original.

 This is not necessarily a big problem: the Nimbus fonts are relatively small (around 50 KB or less - albeit per font weight).
 But you still may want to consider alternatives which support subsetting.